 The third methodology employed in this paper in assessing the degree of business cycle synchronization is the proposed Cycle Synchronization Index (CSI).
-With the CSI, we measure the sign concordance of the cyclical component series of each country and the G3.
-For every quarter that one country's cycle has the same sign with G3, positive or negative, the two cycles for that quarter are said to be synchronized.
-They are both either above or below their long-run trend and the uniform monetary policy implemented by the ECB is efficient.
-The higher the cycle sign concordance of a country with G3 the stronger the degree of business cycle synchronization.
-The CSI is calculated as follows:
+With the CSI, the sign concordance of the cyclical component series of each country with the G3 is calculated.
+For each quarter that a country's cycle accords in sign with G3, the two cycles for that quarter are said to be synchronized.
+They are both either above or below their long-run trend and the uniform ECB monetary policy is efficient.